overture-stack/website/markdown/documentation/dmsui/installation/configuration/arranger.md

 # NEXT_PUBLIC_ARRANGER_MANIFEST_COLUMNS=fieldName, "fieldName", 'fieldName'
 ```

-3. Restart the DMS-UI by exiting out and re-running `npm run dev`
+3. Restart the DMS-UI.
+This can be done by exiting out (Ctrl/Cmd + C), and re-running `npm run dev`.

 Once compiled you should be able to see Arranger running in the DMS-UI.